ihh/bracery/README.md

 ~~~~
 and so on.

+# Comparison with Tracery

+In Tracery, variables and symbols share the same namespace, as part of the design.
+For example, `#sentence#` is the syntax to expand the nonterminal symbol `sentence`,
+and it is also the syntax for retrieving and expanding the value of the variable named `sentence`.
+If the variable has been specified in the local context of the running program (i.e. the text up to that point),
+then that specified value overrides the original nonterminal symbol definition (if there was one).

+Bracery keeps faith with this aspect of Tracery's design, expanding `#sentence#` the same way as Tracery does, with locally-specified variables overriding globally-specified symbol definitions.
+However, Bracery also has syntax allowing programmers to access the local variable's value directly (as `^sentence`) or expand the original global nonterminal (as `$sentence`).
+It also introduces dynamic evaluation and conditional primitives, which are required to connect the above elements (`#sentence#`, `$sentence` and `^sentence`),
+but are also quite powerful in their own right.

 ## Syntax extensions

 Bracery has a number of extensions from Tracery syntax, and also a mapping for many Tracery expressions into an alternate form that, often, involves the use of curly braces.